mdb/mdb.github.io/source/blog/2014-02-08-automated-testing.html.markdown

 date: 2014/02/08
 tags: TDD, jasmine, Rspec, automation
 thumbnail: trianglescape_thumb.png
+teaser: An overview of automated tests for the uninitiated.
 ---

 In recent years, automated testing has gained significant traction as a software development best practice.
 But not everyone's sold or fully understands where to begin in developing such tests.